ammarhakim/gkyl-paper-inp/README.md

 **Note to authors:** please add another README.md file in each folder describing the input files (e.g. see 2020_JPP_VmLBO).

 The folders in this repository correspond to the following publications:
+- **2024_ApJ_LAPDReflection**: S. Bose, J. TenBarge, et al. "Experimental study of Alfvén wave reflection from an Alfvén-speed gradient relevant to the solar coronal holes."
+Submitted to ApJ
 - **2023_PSST_ModelSEE**: K. Bradshaw and B. Srinivasan.
 "Energy-dependent implementation of secondary electron emission models in continuum kinetic sheath simulations".
 Submitted to Plasma Sources Science and Technology
 - **2023_PoP_Reconnection**: J. TenBarge, et al. "Electron Energization in Reconnection: Eulerian versus Lagrangian Perspectives".
 Phys.
 Plasmas 31, 022901 (2024) https://doi.org/10.1063/5.0184710
 - **2023_ESS_Reconstruction**: T. Broeren, et al. "Multi-Spacecraft Magnetic Field Reconstructions: A Cross-Scale Comparison of Methods".
 Submitted to Earth and Space Science